CodeByAzriel/ServiceConnect-WebApp/README.md

 Users can register as service providers or clients.

+login as the admin
-Admin account for managing the platform (dylan@serviceconnect.com / Admin@2026).
+Admin account details for managing the platform: (dylan@serviceconnect.com / Admin@2026).

 Service Listings & Booking 📋